Are you tired of having a smelly house?

 Or maybe you have one particular room, like the basement or kitchen, that smells worse than the others?

-Either way, you’ve come to the right place if you want relief.
+Either way, you’ve come to the right place to get relief.

-An air purifier is an excellent device for removing odors because it eliminates the particles that actually cause those unpleasant smells.
+An air purifier is an excellent device for removing smells because it eliminates the particles that actually cause those unpleasant odors.

 But, here’s the thing…